 - (2) the Work was made without the use of University Support; and - (3) the University is not responsible for any opinions expressed in the Work. - (b) University-Supported Efforts.
 A Work not made in the course of Independent Creative Efforts is the property of the University and is hereby assigned to the University by the employee(s), and the creating employee(s) shall share in any proceeds therefrom. - (1) Notwithstanding the above, Exceptions: - a.
-Tthe University shall not assert ownership rights to: - ---(ia) Works for which the intended purpose is to disseminate the results of academic research, scholarly study, creative efforts. - ---(iib) Works developed without appreciable University support and used solely for the purpose of assisting or enhancing the employee's instructional assignment.
-Examples include case studies, text books textbooks, laboratory manuals and class notes produced in connection with regular scheduled courses of instruction, regardless of the modality.
+Tthe University shall not assert ownership rights to: - ---(ia) the University shall not assert ownership rights to Works for which the intended purpose is to disseminate the results of academic research, scholarly study, and/or creative efforts.